 As an example of these misalignments, Figure 7 displays the IMC and mode cleaner theta-y in trend data for the entire day of 13 June.
 Figure 8 shows the shape of the drops in fast data.
 Figure 9 displays the IMC rms power, the IPS rms current, and the air-conditioning inflow water temperature over the same day.
 Note the periodicity.
 Figure 10 presents the same channels from 8:00 - 9:00 13 June (UTC).
 The red vertical lines mark the three IMC power drops.
 Note that these coincide exactly with the sudden current increases, and that typically smaller IMC drops occur when the current decreases.
 Note that the events only occur in the central part of the day, corresponding to a time of larger spikes in the IPS current.
-This is because two chillers operate during the hottest part of the day, and only the combined current spikes cause the problem.
+This is because an additional older chiller is used during the hottest part of the day.
+This chiller causes larger current spikes than the other chiller and is likely the cause of the problem.

-Figure 9: Correlation between chiller and IMC misalignments, shown for 13 June 2015. top panel: Mode Cleaner power in trend data. middle panel: mode cleaner building interruptible power supply current lower panel: mode cleaner building chiller water inflow temperature
+Figure 9: Correlation between chiller and IMC misalignments, shown for 13 June 2015. top panel: Mode Cleaner power in trend data. middle panel: mode cleaner building interruptible power supply current. lower panel: mode cleaner building chiller water inflow temperature.